yduanmu/mesh-ray/README.txt

 stl your_ascii_stl_file.stl new_binary_stl_file.stl

-New algorithm:
+Algorithm:
 1. Set up half-edge data structure (start, end, next, twin).
 Assumes manifold.

 2. Check for the nearest vertex (point) to the origin of the ray.
-I used the k-d tree search.
+I used the k-d tree search and used squared distances to avoid calculating square roots.
     a.
 If the origin is equidistant between 2 and only 2 points, then it's at an edge.
 Only ray DIRECTION matters.
 Use the ray direction rather than the origin when doing half-edge traversing and guessing.